jiahao0428/spark-with-flume-and-docker/README.md

 # spark-with-flume-and-docker
 <br/>
-This is a Spark toy which deployed with Docker containers in multi-hosts environment, combining with Apache Flume to collect the streaming data from meetup.com and implement Spark streaming with word count and store the result to mongodb container.
+This is a Spark toy which deployed with Docker containers in multi-hosts environment, combining with Apache Flume to collect the streaming data from meetup.com and implement Spark streaming with word count and store the result to hive(default) or mongodb container.

 <br/><br/>

+* __Modifying /lib/systemd/system/docker.service:__

+    <pre>EnvironmentFile=-/etc/default/docker<br/>
+    ExecStart=/usr/bin/docker daemon $DOCKER_OPTS -H fd://</pre>

 * __Starting docker daemon with modifying /etc/default/docker in every nodes:__